Free City of Frankfurt: Catholic Church

 Since the Middle Ages, the Catholics of Frankfurt had belonged to the archbishopric of Mainz.
 With the adoption of Lutheran Reformation by the Free Imperial City of Frankfurt in 1533 the city unilaterally appropriated all ecclesiastical buildings within its boundary.
 This appropriation was protested by the emperor who – by the Augsburg Interim of 1548 – regained all former collegiate churches, including their endowments of earning assets, for Catholic parishes, which the city thus had to tolerate within its boundary.
 The number of members, which had declined after the Lutheran Reformation to less than 100, increased anew over the years because of immigration.
 However, Catholics were excluded from the citizenship and any government office of the Free Imperial City, they only enjoyed unlimited staying permits.

 In the course of the German Mediatisation the city finally secularised and appropriated the remaining Catholic endowments, however, leaving the usage to the existing Catholic parishes.
 Thus Lutherans and Catholics enjoyed gratuitous usufruct of church buildings owned and maintained by the city.
 Complete legal equality was achieved simultaneously with the end of the free imperial city (German: Freie Reichsstadt) and the Edict of Toleration, 1806.

-Soon after the constitution of the free imperial city of Frankfurt the relations to Mainz were detached.
+Soon after the constitution of the Free City of Frankfurt the relations to Mainz were detached.
 In 1821 the Catholic Frankfurters became parishioners of the new Diocese of Limburg.